Tuesday, February 23, 2021

 090221 - “Pre Extinction People” · Chapter 7

-When Pasqual woke, it took some minutes to orient that he was on another continent; the smell of black coffee mixed with the smell of petrichor and gentle rain outside his window.
-His bag had remained packed while his body reeked of travel and anxiety odor.
-The temperature was oppressive and location of the fan stand made good sense once the blades began to purr - a shower and clean clothes anchored his appetite and encouraged his curiosity about the unfamiliar sounds outside his door.
+When Pasqual woke, it took some minutes to orient that he was on another continent; the smell of black coffee mixed with the scent of petrichor from a gentle rain outside his window.
+His bag had remained packed; his body reeked of travel and anxiety.
+The temperature was oppressive; the location of the fan stand at the foot of his bed made sense once the blades began to purr.
+A shower and change of clothes enlivened his appetite and encouraged his curiosity about the sounds outside his door.

-A powerfully petite woman greeted him amicably at the opened utility closet outside his door.
-“Chào buổi sáng” she chirped, meaning nothing at all to Pasqual but possibly hello.
+A powerfully petite woman greeted him amicably at the utility closet outside his door.
+“Chào buổi sáng” she chirped, meaning nothing at all to Pasqual, but possibly hello.

 Guided by instinct and smell, he pinched his fingers together miming gulps while pointing in the direction of the strong aroma of fresh brewed coffee; the pretty woman returned to her work pointing down the covered hallway with a knowing smile.

-No longer the enchanting local ingenue from the night before, Tieh the homestay own/manager placed a piping hot glass of Ca Phe down with a menu and a distant smile in a warm kind of way before turning back to her staff and guests.
-Tieh’s brother, Lung Ngong stuck his head through the door and handed a folded paper to Tieh, disappearing as quickly as he’d appeared.
-Halfway through the finest coffee Pasqual could remember, Tieh handed the folded paper to Pasqual explaining it was a contact who might be able to help with both of his inquiries.
+No longer the enchanting local ingenue from the night before, Thần the homestay owner placed a piping hot glass of Ca Phe down with a menu and a distant smile in a warm kind of way before turning back to her staff and guests.
+Thần’s brother, Luong Ngon stuck his head through the door and handed a folded paper to Thần, disappearing as quickly as he’d appeared.
+Pasqual ordered eggs from the menu and waited; halfway through the finest cup of coffee Pasqual could remember, Thần returned with his eggs and handed the folded paper to Pasqual explaining it was a contact who might be able to help with both of his inquiries from the night before.

-Somehow the breakfast was more invigorating than the coffee elixir, yet Pasqual’s decision to return to his room resulted in another 8 hours of sleep, out of which he woke trembling from dreams he could feel as though still asleep, but of which he recalled nothing, though sweating like a pig in the darkened room.
-Ravenously hungry Pasqual ventured out the door of his new home in search of food.
-The kitchen was dark and the dining room locked.
-He took his keys to the gate and passed into the streets of a foreign nation.
-Stopping at the first restaurant he found with a sign he could decipher “Cafe Banh Mi Diámetro”, Pasqual stepped inside, took a seat and asked the waitress for a beer and a menu; then addressing her apparent confusion by miming the opening of a book; she returned a minute later with a menu.
-He chose “The Hoi An Buffalo Burger” with a boilermaker, though he had to explain the concoction, again pointing to the menu.
+Impossibly, the breakfast was more invigorating than the coffee elixir, but when Pasqual stretched out on the bed when he returned to his room, he woke 8 hours later trembling from dreams he could feel as though still asleep.
+Sweating like a pig in the darkening room, and ravenously hungry, he ventured out the door in search of food.
+The kitchen was dark and dining room locked.
+He took out his keys and ventured into the streets of a foreign nation.
+Stopping at the first restaurant he found that had a sign he could decipher, “Cafe Banh Mi Diámetro,” Pasqual stepped inside and took a seat miming to the waitress for a menu by unfolding his hands.
+She returned a minute later with a menu; he chose “The Hoi An Buffalo Burger” with a boilermaker, though he had to explain the concoction, pointing to items on the menu.

-He presented the driver the address that Lung Ngong gave to Tieh that morning, then sat low enough in his seat to observe the two possible sleuths; if they had followed him from the homestay, or just lucked onto their quarry, happenstance of a small town, he couldn't tell.
-The address on the note directed the cab out an artery East through rice fields toward what he thought might be the beach; the taxi veered off just past a dog leg in the road; it lead into a small hamlet with older housing stock; the cab stopped in front of a weathered habitation deceptively tall with a traditional tile roof - a single lantern lit the covered porch.
-Getting out Pasqual paid the fare then turned to ask the driver to wait, but it was gone.
+The address on the note directed the cab out an artery East through rice fields toward what he thought was the beach; the taxi veered off just past a dog leg in the road leading into a small hamlet with older housing stock; the cab stopped in front of a weathered habitation deceptively tall with a traditional tile roof - a single lantern lit the covered porch.
+Getting out Pasqual paid the fare and turned around to ask the driver to wait, but he was already gone.

-There was nothing left to say, and Pasqual followed Ngài Trâu back to the entryway where, again the massive door seemed to open by fingertip and breath to the waiting taxi.
+There was nothing left to say, and Pasqual followed Trâu Bet back to the entryway where, again the massive door seemed to open by fingertip and breath to the waiting taxi.

-A little over 24 hours in Vietnam and Pasqual felt comfortable with what he’d accomplished but unprepared for what he found in the lit kitchen upon his return to the homestay - Tieh was beside herself in a fit of pique; her stolid wise-eyed mother stood on while the enchanting hostess from the night before railed tearful imprecations.
-Pasqual was at a loss, feeling very much the intruder within a cauldron of profound intimate emotion - in an act of solidarity; he stepped to the mother’s shoulder in the tiny kitchen; as she glanced up from her deep contemplation, Pasqual thumped his chest with a closed fist over his heart standing as close as he could for as long as possible; before retreating; he paused at the seat of Tieu’s beatific face and looked as deeply as he dared into the unmasked anguish of her expression; all he could conjure was a slow shallow bow, Thai Style, hopefully honoring the depth of her sacred emotion; he left quietly to a nearly sleepless night alone in a foreign land.
+A little over 24 hours in Vietnam and Pasqual felt comfortable with what he’d accomplished but unprepared for what he found in the dimly lit kitchen upon his return to the homestay - Thần was beside herself in a fit of pique; her stolid wise-eyed mother stood on while the enchanting hostess from the night before railed tearful imprecations.
+Pasqual was at a loss, feeling very much the intruder within a cauldron of profound emotion - in an act of solidarity; he stepped to the mother’s shoulder; as she glanced up from her deep contemplation, Pasqual thumped his chest with a closed fist over his heart standing as close as he could for as long as possible; before retreating; he paused at the seat of Thần’s beatific face and looked as deeply as he dared into the unmasked pain of her expression; all he could conjure was a slow shallow bow, Thai Style, hopefully honoring the depth of her sacred emotion; he left quietly to a nearly sleepless night alone in a foreign land.

-The Pretenders “Working on a Chain Gang” chimed at 6:30 that next morning, “Bonjour mon ami,” Leslei was full of bon vivant, “What?” without a hint of curiosity is the best the groggy traveler could muster, muttering into the aether as much to his co-operative “Thanks for reaching out, it’d be better to talk later - are you safe, are you okay?” . .. ···
+The Pretenders “Working on a Chain Gang” chimed at 6:30 that next morning, “Bonjour mon ami,” Leslei was full of bon vivant, “What?” without the slightest curiosity is the best the groggy Pasqual could muster, muttering to his co-operative “Thanks for reaching out, it’d be better to talk later - are you safe, are you okay?” . .. ···

 jts 09/02/2021